windshock/windshock.github.io/_posts/2019-08-22-How-to-bypass-XSSAudit.md

 ---
-title: "Hot to bypass XSSAudit"
+title: "How to bypass XSSAudit"
 date: 2019-08-22 00:00:00 +0900
 categories: XSS XSSAudit javascript
 ---